 - You have multiple tools collecting inventory (say, ADDM and ILMT), and they overlap so that some devices appear in both sources.
 How does the inventory import process decide when two or more records actually describe the same device? - In a variation on that theme, you may use one tool (say, Microsoft SCCM) as the primary source of inventory data, but deploy FlexNet inventory agent to specific devices to augment details about Microsoft SQL Server.
-How do these two sources get combined? - You deployed FlexNet inventory agent to some devices (in the Agent third-party deployment case), but because these devices are not identified in any target for adoption, the relevant inventory beacon is also collecting Zero-footprint inventory.
+How do these two sources get combined? - You may have deployed the FlexNet inventory agent to multiple devices which have the same host name and domain name.
+How do these inventories get handled?
+These duplicates may arise: - On disaster recovery or failover environments, where the same names were used as for the production systems - On cloned virtual machines, where the cloning process did not include updating the machine's name - With public cloud instances created from a single image with a fixed host name. - You deployed FlexNet inventory agent to some devices (in the Agent third-party deployment case), but because these devices are not identified in any target for adoption, the relevant inventory beacon is also collecting Zero-footprint inventory.
 Will these records clash somehow, or be resolved?